Electrician Helper

 Job Outlook

-According to the New York State Department of Labor, there are approximately 5,200 electrician helpers in New York State.
-They project this occupation to grow by 240 jobs between 2018 and 2028; employment prospects are described as unfavorable because the projected growth rate is small, and there is not expected to be a large number of job openings compared to other occupations.
+According to the New York State Department of Labor, there are approximately 4,400 electrician helpers in New York State.
+They project this occupation to grow by 950 jobs between 2020 and 2030, and employment prospects are described as favorable.

 Entering the Field